Homework 8 Solutions

 Q3: Interleave

-Implement the function interleave, which takes two lists lst1 and lst2 as arguments. interleave should return a new list that interleaves the elements of the two lists.
-(In other words, the resulting list should contain elements alternating between lst1 and lst2, starting at lst1).
+Implement the function interleave, which takes two lists lst1 and lst2 as arguments, and returns a new list that alternates elements from both lists, starting with lst1.

-If one of the input lists to interleave is shorter than the other, then interleave should alternate elements from both lists until one list has no more elements, and then the remaining elements from the longer list should be added to the end of the new list.
+If one of the input lists is shorter than the other, interleave should include elements from both lists until the shorter list is exhausted, then append the remaining elements of the longer list to the end.
+If either lst1 or lst2 is empty, the function should simply return the other non-empty list.

 (define (interleave lst1 lst2)